scriptituk/xfade-easing/README.md

 It is necessary to swap the inputs during the reversed transition to match the inputs before and after the transition, i.e. during the `offset` time and after the `offset`+`duration` time.
+Note that `elastic` and `back` easings implicitly swap the inputs and add ±1 to the progress value during overshoots, see [Overshoots](#overshoots).

-This is tricky but not impossible to implement in the [xfade-easing.sh](#cli-script) script for custom expressions.
+Reversing is tricky but not impossible to implement in the [xfade-easing.sh](#cli-script) script for custom expressions.
 The script has a `-b` option to pass reverse values through to xfade for the custom ffmpeg variant.

 Most standard xfade transitions have reversed equivalents, e.g. `wipeleft` and `wiperight`, but few GLSL transitions do.